AdobeDocs/campaign-web.en/help/v8/audience/about-recipients.md

 The targeting dimension of a workflow is defined by the first **[!UICONTROL Build audience]** activity and is used across all further activities until the end of the workflow.
 For example, if you perform a query on the recipients from the database, the outbound transition will contain data of type recipient and it will be transmitted to the next activity.

 Note that you can switch the targeting dimension in a workflow using a **[!UICONTROL Change dimension]** activity.
-[Learn more](../workflows/activities/change-dimension.md)
+[Learn more](../workflows/activities/change-dimension.md).
+This allows you, for example, to query the database on a specific table such as purchases or subscriptions, and then change the targeting dimension to Recipients in order send deliveries to the corresponding recipients.

 By default, email and SMS delivery templates target **[!UICONTROL Recipients]**.
 Their target dimension therefore uses the fields of the **nms:recipient** table.
 For Push notifications, the default target dimension is **Subscriber applications nms:appSubscriptionRcp**, which is linked to the recipients table.

-You can also use other built-in target mappings for your deliveries that are listed below:
+You can also use other built-in target mappings in your workflows and deliveries that are listed below:

 |  Name  | Use to | Schema  |
 |---|---|---|